-PwC has a global network of specialists with deep skills in all aspects of risk management including policy and strategy, risk-based regulation, benchmarking, systems selection and development, enterprise-wide risk management and governance integration, and compliance.
+PwC has a global network of specialists providing advisory services covering all aspects of risk management including policy and strategy, risk-based regulation, benchmarking, systems selection and development, enterprise-wide risk management and integrated governance, compliance and risk management solutions.